 If a supplier has a comprehensive price catalog accessible by the operators, and regularly updated, then the supplier can refer to this catalogue in place of the price.
 This allows the operators to have a direct access to an up to date price of application for the VSB.

+By referring to a catalogue for the price will lead time lost to the airlines & MRO.

 And

 Note: We can also cover cases of VSB published only for config management.
 We have VSB which will never be applied, and introducing an SRU in prod..with ridiculous prices (SRU exchange).

+The note can be added: the note “these parts are commercially available, at minimum price

 Sub-tier suppliers